imjoseangel/sandbox/kubernetes/netdebug/README.md

 Address: 93.184.216.34
 ```

-The `Server` field indicates the DNS server configured in our environment to which we will request to resolve the name `www.example.com`.
+The `Server` field indicates the DNS server configured in the environment to which we will request to resolve the name `www.example.com`

-Under `Non-authoritative answer:` we will see the name we just requested and the IP associated to it.
-In our example `93.184.216.34`.
+Find the name under `Non-authoritative answer:` and the IP associated.
+In the example `93.184.216.34`.

-Under *...using this filter:* option in the main screen, input:
+Under *using this filter:* option in the main screen, input:

 `tcp port http or port 53 or dst host 93.184.216.34`

-where `93.184.216.34` is the address resolved with `nslookup`.
+`93.184.216.34` is the address resolved with `nslookup`

 ### Capturing traffic

-Select the interface on which packets need to be captured.
-This will usually be the interface where the Packet/s column is constantly changing, which would indicate the presence of live traffic).
+Select the interface to start capturing network traffic.
+Usually, it should be the interface where the Packet/s column is constantly changing, which would indicate the presence of live traffic).

 ![Active Interface](./files/wireshark-traffic-initial.png)

-It is time to press the *blue fin* icon to start the traffic capture.
+Press the *blue fin* icon to start the traffic capture.

 ![Capture Traffic](./files/capture-traffic.png)

-### Request the URL in Local Client
+### Request the URL in the Local Client

 If you are using Linux or Mac, run the following from a Terminal: